ung0v/ai-sdk-v5-crash-course/exercises/04-context-engineering/04.02-basic-prompting/problem/readme.md

 - [ ] Add output formatting instructions
   - Ensure the model only returns the title itself with no additional text

-- [ ] Test your improved prompt by running the exercise with `pnpm run exercise 04.2`
+- [ ] Test your improved prompt by running the exercise with `pnpm run exercise`
   - Check if the output is now just a single title like "Induction Hobs versus Aga Cookers"